 - Extraordinary series of contorted faces from the 1700s

-- Currently on display within the Talking Heads exhibition at Lower Belvedere’s Orangerie (until August 18, 2019)
+- Recently on display within the special Talking Heads exhibition at Lower Belvedere’s Orangerie, so should reappear at Belvedere shortly

 - See also: Belvedere tickets & opening times